akshaypn/railscanner/README.md

 # RailScanner

-RailScanner is a simple proof-of-concept web app inspired by Skyscanner that lets you search for Indian Railways trains.
-It uses a Node.js Express backend serving a minimal HTML/JavaScript front end.
+RailScanner is a tiny proof‑of‑concept that demonstrates how to look up train information from the Indian Railways API on RapidAPI.
+It consists of a small Express backend and a minimal HTML/JavaScript front end.

 ## Features

-- Autocomplete for station codes using an offline dataset
-- Search trains between two stations with an optional date
-- Click a result row to see the full route of a train
+- Search details of a train by train number
+- Optionally fetch live status for a specific departure date

 ## Project Structure

 ```
 railscanner/
 ├─ server.js      # Express API and static file server
-├─ railService.js   # Simple wrapper around a local trains dataset
+├─ railApi.js     # Thin wrapper around the RapidAPI endpoints
-├─ stations.json    # Station list used for autocomplete
-├─ trains.json      # Sample train data used by the API
 └─ public/
-   ├─ index.html    # Front‑end UI
+   ├─ index.html  # Front-end UI
    ├─ app.js      # Client-side logic
    └─ styles.css  # UI styling
 ```

 ## Getting Started